-We want to say yes, but considering the water crisis that took place in Hawaii in recent months, the answer must be both yes and no. But Hawaii’s tap water is considered one of the purest in the country.
+We want to say yes, but considering the water crisis that took place in Hawaii in recent months, the answer is both yes and no. But Hawaii’s tap water is considered one of the purest in the country.

 This is a question often raised by tourists visiting the archipelago.
 Until very recently, drinking tap water in Hawaii was completely safe, at least in most regions of the state, but the Navy fuel contamination raised concerns among locals as well as tourists.

-So, let’s discuss the answer to this question in more detail.
+So, let’s discuss the answer to this question in further detail.

 How Does Hawaii Get Drinking Water?